ggerganov/ggerganov.github.io/_posts/2018-09-15-acoustic-cryptanalysis-guess-qp.markdown

 <ul>
 <li>
-Around 1.0 second of audio is recorded around each key press, so make sure to press the keys slowly.
+Around 1.0 second of audio is recorded around each key press, so make sure you type slowly.
 </li>
 <li>
 Currently the program cannot calculate the moment of the key press, so it gets